List of express bus routes in New York City: Manhattan to Brooklyn

 X- routes are operated by New York City Transit, while BM-routes are operated by MTA Bus Company.
 All routes operate nonstop between Brooklyn and Manhattan via the Gowanus Expressway or Prospect Expressway to the Hugh L. Carey Tunnel, with some routes continuing non-stop via the FDR Drive to reach Midtown.
 The exception to this is the BM5, which also makes stops in Queens and uses Woodhaven Boulevard, the Long Island Expressway and Queens Midtown Tunnel to reach Midtown.

 History and notes

-Proposed new bus routes
+Proposed routes under the Brooklyn Bus Redesign

-The MTA released a draft plan for Brooklyn's bus network on December 1, 2022.
+The MTA released a draft plan for Brooklyn's bus network redesign on December 1, 2022.
 The new plan retains the "BM" prefix and preserves all existing routes.
 The BM1, BM2, BM3, BM4, X27/X37, and X28/X38 will each be split into three routes: a rush-hour downtown route, a rush-hour midtown route, and an off-peak downtown and midtown route.
 In general, the revised plan includes the following changes: